microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 ```
  - DocumentIntelligenceLocation: The Azure Region where the Document Intelligence is  available.
 As of April 2024, the available regions are: westus2 and westeurope.
 Don't use eastus as it is the default in the deployment code.

-#### Install dependencies for Frontend and Backend
-Run the following command in the Terminal:

-`npm install`

-Navigate to the Backend and Install the Python Dependencies
-cd ../ContosoAIAppsBackend/

-`pip install -r requirements.txt`

 #### Setup App Backend

-Navigate to the directory and Start up the function app
+Navigate to the `/ContosoAIAppsBackend` folder and Start up the function app

 ```
 cd ContosoAIAppsBackend
-func start
+pip install -r requirements.txt func start
 ```